The House of Denmark is host to a number of get-togethers celebrating Danish culture and heritage. These are some of our recurring events.

 Over the course of the year, we get together a few times for a cup of coffee (or other beverage) and some Danish pastries (or other Danish specialties).
 Often, these events also offer an opportunity to create the crafts and decorations that Danes love to make for their holidays.

 Danish constitution day, called grundlovsdag, is June 5th.
 Danes often mark it with political speeches and picnics.
-At the House of Denmark, we usually host the entertainment on the lawn in the International Village on the Sunday closest to grundlovsdag.
+At the House of Denmark, we have traditionally hosted the entertainment on the lawn in the International Village on the Sunday closest to grundlovsdag.
 This is our chance to perform for the guests at the park.
 We also serve traditional Danish foods that day.